EOSIO/eosio.contracts/docs/01_key-concepts/05_stake.md

 This formula has the following outcomes:

-* If the contract waited `number of blocks in the window` that means its reset to 0 usage.
+* If the contract waited `number of blocks in the window` that means its reset to zero usage.

 * If a transaction is issued every block it would always be `(number of blocks in the window - 1) / (number of blocks in the window)`.
 Mathematically it _never_ reaches zero but the EOSIO implementation truncates off the tiny numbers to zero.

-* The smart contracts which issues transactions more often than the ones using it less, don't regenerate their resources as fast as the later.
+* The smart contracts that execute transactions more often than the ones that execute less transactions, replenish their resources slower than the later.
+In other words, the more transactions a smart contract executes the slower the replenish of resources.

 ### Buy RAM